 - Total Application Timeline: 1-3 weeks, depending on how quickly you complete each requirement!
-Note that our next cohort is scheduled to launch in early February 2019, but we recommend applying as soon as possible.
+Note that our next cohort is scheduled to launch in late Fall 2019, but we recommend applying as soon as possible.

 The Merit America Success Sharing Program